Monday, January 23, 2012

 One person in our group surprised us by ordering the catfish, which he found to be delicate and flavorful without being greasy.

-According to the book Real Barbecue, which was available for purchase at Charlotte’s Rib, Herb Schwarz entered the Kansas City American Royal Barbecue Cook-Off under an assumed name, Dr. Rollin River.
+According to the classic book Real Barbecue, which was available for purchase at Charlotte’s Rib, Herb Schwarz entered the Kansas City American Royal Barbecue Cook-Off under an assumed name, Dr. Rollin River.
 Schwarz, who really was a doctor, was the contest champion for his pork in 1981.
 A year later, Pat’s chili recipe was an award winner at the Regional Chili Cook Off in St. Louis.

-Herb passed away on Valentine’s Day in 2007, but his family has kept up the family reputation in competitive barbecue.
-Charlotte’s Rib won second place in the cook’s choice category of the Jack Daniel’s World Championship Invitational Barbecue in 2008.
 Prominently displayed during our visit were several trophies from the St. Louis Home Fires completion in 2011, where Charlotte’s Rib was the reserve champion and brisket champion and won third place in rib category.

 The family says its sauce is based on a family recipe, passed down from previous generations.
 They now have four versions, which they sell at the restaurant and at a nearby grocery store.

-Only on Thursday’s they offer a delicacy, burnt ends -- the trimmings from a smoked brisket.
+On Thursday’s they offer a delicacy, burnt ends -- the trimmings from a smoked brisket.
 When beef is smoked, there are pieces around the edge that tend to dry out and get very smoky in flavor.
 After being trimmed off, they are either often used in sandwiches or stews.
 It’s a phenomenon common in these parts as well as in Kansas City.

 As we enjoyed our dinner, we frequently looked up at Charlotte on the TV screen – dressed as a mermaid, a fairy or as Annie Oakley – and traded laughs.
 If you want to see her during the golden years of live television, her son and famous cartoonist Mike Peters has lovingly posted videos from her variety shows online on YouTube.